utah-cs4470-sp23/class/README.md

 way to learn about how compilers work.

 Homework will be submitted and graded via Github.
-Assignments will be due at 5pm on Fridays.
-However, we will automatically grant an extension (without any grading penalty) until the start of the class period on Monday.
+Assignments will be due at midnight at the end of Fridays.
+However, we will automatically grant a 48hr extension (without any grading penalty).
 Because the assignments are cumulative, if you fall behind, it's very difficult to catch up, so we will not accept submissions that are later than that.

 CS 4470 will follow the School of Computing’s policy, please read it carefully.
 Basically, it's OK to discuss the assignment with other